-As per the Regulations, portable pump infrastructure is required at minimum to report 15-minute period water take records (in cubic meters) daily to the Consenting Authority.
+Portable pump infrastructure is required at minimum to report 15-minute period water take records (in cubic meters) daily to the Consenting Authority.
 This requires the use of a telemetry system to ensure the data is automatically transferred to the Consenting Authority.